mjschmidt/alpine-kube-shell/README.md

 ## Quick Start

-### For better documentation and useage of Kube-Shell
+### For better documentation and usage of the kube-shell project
 https://github.com/cloudnativelabs/kube-shell

 ### Getting up and running with the container